-The Women’s and Gender Studies program focuses on examining women’s and men’s identities and experiences in relation to gender, race, age and culture; addresses issues of power and resistance, and connects feminist theories and research to public policy and social justice.
+The Women’s and Gender Studies program focuses on examining women’s and men’s identities and experiences in relation to gender, race, class and culture; addresses issues of power and resistance; and connects feminist theories and research to public policy and social justice.

 - Gender and Human Development

 - Gender, Culture and the Arts